 Putting A Roof on My Addition

 I have a question about building an addition to my single wide mobile home in Delaware.
 I am building a 14′ × 23′ addition onto the front side of the mobile home.
-The mobile home is sitting on blocks under the two main I beams.
-I’m not attaching the addition walls to the mobile home and the roof will extend above the mobile home roof due to trying to keep the floor level the same as the mobile home.
-Can the A-frame addition roof be attached to the mobile home?
+The mobile home is sitting on blocks under the two main I beams not on pillars or foundation.
+I’m planning on not attaching the addition walls to the mobile home because of this.
+Also, the addition roof will extend above the mobile home roof due to trying to keep the floor level the same as the mobile home.
+Can the A frame addition roof be attached to the mobile home?

 How you handle the roof connection from the addition to the home is usually the trickiest part of any addition build for a manufactured home.

-This image represents a popular roofing technique to handle a mobile home and addition that is lower than the home.
+This image represents a popular roofing technique for a manufactured home addition that is lower than the home.
 Notice how weatherstripping and insulation are flashing are used to create the seal.

 Related: Guide to Building Mobile Home Additions